WMGY: History

-This AM station began operations on July 26, 1946, as a daytime-only broadcaster using the callsign WMGY with 1,000 watts of power on 800 kHz under the ownership of the Dixie Broadcasting Company.
+This AM station began operations on June 26, 1946, as a daytime-only broadcaster using the callsign WMGY with 1,000 watts of power on 800 kHz under the ownership of the Dixie Broadcasting Company, and an affiliate of the Mutual Broadcasting System.
 In November 1958, WMGY was acquired by Radio Montgomery, Inc., as part of the C. A. McClure Stations Group.

 In the late 1970s, the station's license was transferred to George H. Buck, Jr., and the longtime country and western music format was replaced with Southern Gospel and religious radio programming.
 The station has maintained this format for more than 30 years and calls itself "the oldest Christian music station in Montgomery".
 In March 1982, owner George H. Buck, Jr., reached an agreement to transfer the license for this station to WMGY Radio, Inc. The deal was approved by the Federal Communications Commission (FCC) on April 23, 1982.
 Terry L. Barber purchased WMGY in a transaction that was consummated on April 30, 2015, at a purchase price of $60,000.

 In addition to its local broadcasts, WMGY began streaming its programming over the internet in 2007.

 As of August 2016, this station is now being heard on W257DS 99.3 FM, in Montgomery.
 WMGY also features a live and local gospel program, Gospel Saturday Morning, which airs 6-9 a.m. each Saturday playing, along with the top names in gospel music, many local Montgomery area and Alabama based gospel artists as well as interviews with local and national gospel performers.
 Hosted by local Montgomery native Mark Fowler, Gospel Saturday Morning launched in April 2016.